DangBowen-Bell/Occlusion_HPR/hsiviewer/README.md

 Before running the code, you need to download the following data:

 - [SMPL-X](https://smpl-x.is.tue.mpg.de/) human body model.
-- Dataset you want to visualize.
+- Dataset you want to visualize, such as [PROX](https://prox.is.tue.mpg.de/).

 After downloading the data, you will need to modify the `misc/constants.py` to ensure that the data paths are correctly configured.